 Temporary secondary national representatives are delegated by the primary national representatives to replace them in specific meetings only.
 They are not official members of the STEMG and will not be included in the official list of representatives.

-If authorized by the STEMG chairperson, secondary national representatives can attend meetings together with the primary national representatives.
+In agreement with the STEMG chairperson, secondary national representatives can attend meetings together with the primary national representatives.
 In this case, only the primary national representatives will have voting rights.

 3.5 Rules for membership